 |Application Window||Message Window||Graphics Window||Access Window||Explorer Window||Trend Window||TagList Window||Project Window|

-- Have the Key Performance Indicators for a project visible in one window;
+- Have the Key Performance Indicators (KPIs) for a project visible in one window.

-- In a Steady State project the values in the Trend window will be displayed as a function of number of iterations.
-Therefore the user may view how variables across the project change as the solution moves towards convergence.
+- In a Steady State project the values in the Trend Window are displayed over a range of iterations.
+This allows visualisation of how variables across the project change as the solution moves towards convergence.

-- In a Dynamic project the values in the Trend window change as a function of time.
-Therefore the user may view historical data for tags, for example how the level of a tank changes as a function of time.
+- In a Dynamic project the values in the Trend Window are displayed over a range of time.
+This allows for visualisation and interrogation of historical data for tags (e.g. how the level of a tank changes as a function of time).

-For a description of menu commands and toolbar buttons for the trend window see Trend Commands.
-This describes commands for scrolling, zoom in out, various options, etc.
+For a description of menu commands and toolbar buttons for the Trend window see Trend Commands.
+This describes commands for scrolling, zoom in/out, jump to end, various options, etc.

-Video Links: The following video shows you how to add tags to the Trend Window and how to trend a tag:Trend Windows video
+Video Link: The following video shows you how to add tags to the Trend Window and how to trend a tag:Trend Windows video

 A Trend Window is split into two views.
 The top half displays the Trend Line View.
 The bottom half contains a list of tags is termed the Trend List View.
 The sizes of the two views may be adjusted by moving the splitter bar up and down (the horizontal grey bar between the views).
 An example of a Trend window is shown below:

-- The vertical green line represents the most current time (dynamic project) or the most recent value (steady state project).
-Use to move to the end of time, ie, make sure the most recent value is being displayed on the Trend window.
+- The vertical green line represents the most recent iteration (Steady State project) or the current time (Dynamic project).
+Use to jump to the end of time to ensure the most recent values are displayed on the Trend window.
 It is often required to jump to end again after zooming.

-- Each variable can have a different range, the variable range will fit the full plot area.
+- Each variable can have a different range in the y-axis, the variable range will fit the full plot area.

-- If the trend line is switched on, it will add the variable to the historian.
-However, if user manually turns the "Record in Historian" off, the trend lines are not remembered, if you scroll or zoom in the Trend Line View, the trend lines are lost.
+- If the trend line is switched on, it will add the variable to the Historian.
+However, if "Record in Historian" option is turned off, the trend lines are not remembered.
+If you then scroll or zoom in the Trend Line View, the trend lines are lost.

 The mouse click options and Trend List View column headings are explained below.
 For information about the Trend Window commands, please see section SysCAD Commands - Trend Commands.